 Do All Bees Have Pollen Baskets on their legs?

 Other bees possess a scopa.
-This can be described as a patch of long hairs that traps the pollen.
+This can be described as a patch of long hair that traps the pollen.
 They can be located on the hind legs or the underside of the abdomen.
-Leafcutter and mason bees fall into this group (Megachiliae species) .
+Leafcutter and mason bees fall into this group (Megachiliae species).

 Some bees collect pollen by a totally different means.
 Yellow-faced bees (Hyleus species) collect pollen within their crop.
 Cuckoo bees (Nomada species) invade other bees’ nests and pilfer their pollen.

-The legs of a bee aren’t just made for walking — they even play a crucial role in harvesting pollen and transport it efficiently.
+The legs of a bee aren’t just made for walking — they even play a crucial role in harvesting pollen and transporting it efficiently.